Back Pain: Are your discs affecting your Pilates practice?

-Current studies show that at least half of herniated discs spontaneously de-herniate!
+As if having a herniated disc isn’t bad enough, current studies show that at least half of herniated discs spontaneously de-herniate!
 In fact 66% of people in this study experienced disc reabsorption without surgery.
 This is a huge number and shows that in general, we get a little precious about our spinal discs.
-As a Pilates instructor, I meet people who have some sort of disc injury (past or present) nearly every day.
+As a Pilates instructor, I meet people who have back pain and mores specifically some sort of disc injury (past or present) nearly every day.

 Our intervertebral discs are our spines shock absorbing system, cushioning between vertibra.
 The outer layer of the disc is annulus fibrosis which is a firm but flexible coating over the nucleus pulposis which is a softer jelly like substance.
 When the disc is herniated, the nucleus pulposis pushes through the annulus fibrosis causing irritation to nerves and potentially pain.